NerdySoftPaw/VRRAPI-HACS/README.md

 ![Project Maintenance][maintenance-shield]

-A Home Assistant integration for the VRR (Verkehrsverbund Rhein-Ruhr) public transport system.
-This integration provides real-time departure information for public transport in the VRR area.
+A Home Assistant integration for the public transport networks VRR (Verkehrsverbund Rhein-Ruhr) and KVV (Karlsruher Verkehrsverbund).
+This integration provides real-time departure information for public transport in NRW and Karlsruhe.

 ## Features